 It is easier to find polyphenols and Vitamin E naturally in plant-based sources rather than in commercial dry foods where they are added in as supplements rather than coming straight from the plant source.
 Anything that strengthens the important skin barrier is vital to stop your itchy pet from scratching – we feel plant-based diets offer the kindest most sustainable solution.

 Sadly most vets will tell you the only way they have been taught – to feed a novel protein to your dog instead of a plant-based diet.
 These ‘novel proteins’ ie proteins that your itchy pet may never have come into contact with before, offer non-sustainable and unkind options.
 These pet foods may contain duck or deer or rabbit, and as animal lovers, we don’t even want to imagine how these beautiful animals used in novel diets are transported and slaughtered just to feed our itchy pets.
-(Rabbit meat comes from China so we do not want to even imagine a ‘rabbit abbatoir’ there when as a nation we love our pet rabbits!)

 Another source of protein in most commercial skin-based dog foods is fish – either as the main protein source or as oils.
 We know that in our current climate emergency that we are facing, that there is no such thing as ‘sustainable fishing’.
 We have to protect our oceans and our marine life who rely on the small fish that are usually used in most pet foods, so yet again a plant-based diet for our itchy pets is the most sustainable option.